Mark Peterson (soccer): Professional

 Peterson elected to forgo college and joined the Seattle Sounders development program in 1979.
 This was the Sounders' sixth season in the North American Soccer League (NASL).
 In 1980, he was called up to the first team where he had an immediate impact.
 In 34 games that year, he scored 18 goals.
-Despite his prolific scoring pace, he came in second for 1980 Rookie of the Year to Jeff Durgan of the New York Cosmos, a youth teammate of Peterson's at the Norpoint Royals.
-In 1981, Peterson experienced a sophomore slump, scoring only five goals in 21 games, but came back strong in 1982 to bag 19 goals in 38 games and take the 1982 North American Player of the Year honors.
-In 1983, he continued his excellent work with the Sounders, but experienced a difficult playing situation.
-The U.S. Soccer Federation (USSF) had placed the national team, known as Team America into the NASL as one of the league's franchises.
+He came in second for 1980 Rookie of the Year to Jeff Durgan of the New York Cosmos, a youth teammate of Peterson's at the Norpoint Royals.
+In 1981, Peterson experienced a sophomore slump, scoring only five goals in 21 games, but came back strongly in 1982 to bag 19 goals in 38 games and take the 1982 North American Player of the Year honors.

+In 1983, the U.S. Soccer Federation (USSF) had placed the national team, known as Team America into the NASL as one of the league's franchises.
 They did this in order to create a more unified and successful team.
 However, several top U.S. players, Peterson included, chose not to join Team America.
 This sparked considerable consternation and bitterness within the national team as players with Team America criticized those who remained with their NASL teams.
 The pressure on USSF and Team America mounted as the national team performed poorly.
 Finally, USSF negotiated an agreement with the other NASL teams to allow them to loan U.S. players to Team America when they were not needed.
 This resulted in Peterson playing 21 games in 1983 for the Sounders and 7 games for Team America.
-Unfortunately for Peterson, both the Sounders and Team America folded at the end of the 1983 season.
-On October 2, 1983, he was selected by the New York Cosmos in the Sounders’ dispersal draft.
+Both the Sounders and Team America folded at the end of the 1983 season.

+On October 2, 1983, Peterson was selected by the New York Cosmos in the Sounders' dispersal draft.
 He never played for the Cosmos as the NASL began to collapse.
 On November 24, 1983, he signed a two-year contract with Tacoma Stars of Major Indoor Soccer League.
 He led the team in scoring during the 1983–1984 season.
 In March 1987, he signed with F.C.
 Seattle in the Western Soccer Alliance.